 Address: 610S, Choh-Ming Li Basic Medical Sciences Building, CUHK

 Dr. Christopher See received his medical degree from the University of Cambridge (Trinity College) and trained in Emergency Medicine.
 A committed medical educator, his training includes a PGCE from the University of Edinburgh and a Ph.D. from the University of Hong Kong (HKU) in medical education.

 His research interests are gamification, e-learning and particularly the use of Artificial Intelligence (AI) in medical education.
-He graduated from the Oxford AI programme, the University of Oxford in 2020 and has taught modules on AI in Healthcare, introduction to Machine Learning, Neural Networks and Deep Learning as part of medical school curricula.
+He graduated from the Oxford AI programme, the University of Oxford, and has taught modules on AI and Machine Learning for medical school curricula.
 He leads the AI for Education Community of Practice in CUHK.

 - Human anatomy education for medical and health professions students